RMSLowside/rmslow/Drawings/User Preference Service/README.md

 # User Preference Service

-The User Preference Service will be a
+The User Preferences Service will capture and store user preferences that would persist between sessions.
+The service would also allow users to access and manage their personal preferences to tailor their application environment for an optimal user experience.

 ## **Components**
 ### Datastore